 Today nearly every wedding has a photo booth.
 The photo booth is a super easy way to entertain your guests and ensure that you have photos of all the guests at your event.
 It’s a no-brainer!
 The photo booth gives your guests something to do while the wedding party is out with the photographer.
 Believe me...your guests will appreciate some entertainment instead of having to sit and wait.
 Companies like Booth By Mail make it affordable on any budget.
 Booth By Mail is a DIY photo booth kit that is delivered by mail and returned after the event is over.
-At just $294.99 with free shipping, it is affordable on any budget.
+With a competitive photo booth rental price, and with free shipping, it is affordable on any budget.
 Do not forget this last minute detail.

 Many couples overlook this item.
 Don’t make the mistake of thinking that your DJ has it all covered.
 Make a list of your favorite songs for the cocktail hour, dinner, and party afterwards so your DJ can have a sense of what you are looking for.
 Otherwise, you may not like the style that he or she brings to your event.
 Additionally, you should also come up with a list of songs you absolutely do not want to hear throughout the night.
 Remember, you don't have to make a list of what songs to play at a specific time...that would take hours to plan.
 Instead, think of these lists as a way to give your DJ some guidance about what you love and what you don't.